-Miss Larmore, in collaboration with the double bass player Davide Vittone, has created an ensemble called Jennifer Larmore and OpusFive.
+Miss Larmore, in collaboration with the double bass player Davide Vittone, created an ensemble called Jennifer Larmore and OpusFive.
 This a string quintet offering programs that are entertaining and varied with Songs and Arias, Cabaret/Operetta and Movies and Broadway.
 They have given concerts in Seville, Pamplona, Valencia, Las Palmas, Venice, Amiens, Olten, Aix en Provence, Dublin, and Paris.
 At the Magève Festival in August, 2018 they presented a World Premiere work by composer Scott Eyerly, called Creatures Great and Small on the theme of animals.

 Throughout her career Jennifer Larmore has garnered awards and recognition.
 In 1994 Jennifer won the prestigious Richard Tucker Award.
 In 1996 she sang the Olympic Hymn at the Closing Ceremonies of the Olympics in Atlanta.
 In 2002, “Madame” Larmore was awarded the Chevalier des arts et des lettres from the French government in recognition of her contributions to the world of music.
 In 2010 she was inducted into the Georgia Music Hall of Fame in her home state of Georgia.
 In addition, to her many activities, travels, performances and causes, author Jennifer Larmore is working on books that will bring a wider public to the love of opera.
-Her new book "Una Voce" is available at Barnes & Noble, Amazon, and Lulu.com and explores the world and psychology of the performer: web site: jlarmorebook.com.
+Her book "Una Voce" is available at Barnes & Noble, Amazon, and Lulu.com and explores the world and psychology of the performer: web site: jlarmorebook.com.

 Miss Larmore is widely known for teaching and giving master classes and in 2018, she went to New York's Manhattan School of Music, Santiago, Chile, Luxembourg, Atlanta, and to the new Teatro Nuovo at Suny Purchase College, New York.
 She began the New Year 2019 with master classes for the Atlanta Opera and Kennesaw State University in Kennesaw, GA.
 In March, 2019 Miss Larmore gave master classes and workshops at the École Normale and for the Philippe Jaroussky Academy in Paris.
 In 2020 she gave classes at the École Normale, Atlanta Opera, Kennesaw State University, Luxembourg and on ZOOM for the Kiefersfelden Master Classes.
 Miss Larmore lives in Paris with her husband and little Opera dog Buffy.

 Photo credit: Ribaltaluce